 Online Learning: Clean Power Programme

 The Clean Power Programme is collaborative project, led by the Grantham Institute at Imperial College London and funded by the Children's Investment Fund Foundation (CIFF).
-Technical expertise came from academics across Imperial College London, including the Centre for Environmental Policy (CEP), Energy Futures Lab (EFL), the Grantham Institute and Imperial College Business School.
+Technical expertise came from academics across Imperial College London, including the Digital Learning Hub, the Centre for Environmental Policy (CEP), Energy Futures Lab (EFL), the Grantham Institute and Imperial College Business School.

 "The course systematically presents the interactions between clean power and climate change mitigation, political concerns, energy accessibility, as well as environmental benefits and public health.
 It explains the issue very clearly and has helped me see it from different perspectives."